 Guildhall: has an array of stunning historical rooms available for hire and weddings.

-The Library is run by the County Council.
+Abingdon Library is run by the County Council.

-Licencing: taxi, alcohol and street trading licencing is managed by the District Council.
+Licensing: taxi, alcohol and street trading licencing is managed by the District Council.

 Market Place: a vibrant community area at the heart of our town centre.

 Markets: there are a variety of regular markets throughout the year.